fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/seven-segment-meter/README.en.md

 ### Reading the values of a Segment Meter

 Segment Meter reading is accomplished using [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
-As for the usage, refer to [PaddleOCR Quick Start](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/quickstart_en.md#22-use-by-code).
+As for the usage, please refer to the [PaddleOCR Quick Start](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/quickstart_en.md#22-use-by-code).

 The following demo page shows how "PaddleOCR" detects the text in an image.
-Please refer to it, if necessary.
+Please refer to this, if necessary.

 [https://huggingface.co/spaces/akhaliq/PaddleOCR](https://huggingface.co/spaces/akhaliq/PaddleOCR)